rickellis/ConkyMatic/README.md

 * Creates a 16 color palette image from the current wallpaper (see the bottom of the Conky in the images).

-* Extracts the hex color value of each of the 16 images.
+* Extracts the hex color value of each of the 16 images in the color palette.

 * Generates a .conkyrc file using colors randomly selected from that palette.